edwardgerhold/syntaxjs/README.md

 syntaxjs
 ========

 Not bugfree(*) EcmaScript 6 (7**) Interpreter written in EcmaScript 5.
-This project was started on a PIII/933 in a dorm and is now continued on a notebook with 2 cores still in the dorm.
+This project was started on a PIII/933 with mcedit in a dorm and is now continued on a notebook with 2 cores still in the dorm.
 It´s a fun project.

+I have a lack in actual software engineering practices, and maybe had to reinvent the wheel first (that´s what the oldest code is) before i got through the parsing and interpreting lectures.
+I´m even behind with the typed memory system.
+But i see this as an opportunity to learn, how to work through "old, bad, dirty, chaotic, inconsistently designed, error prone, legacy code" and to figure out how to use build tools and github.
+If i would be better with these tools, i would replace the build process.
+It´s like using grunt for build tasks, and sweetjs for macros like ReturnIfAbrupt and maybe that or something else for including file snippets in the code, and even make my JSDoc comments correct.

 Hmm, i notice difficulties with writing plain text with myself nowadays.
 I´m working on it.